Danielle's Place of Crafts and Activities

 Do you think Jesus likes to be thanked when he does something?
 Of course, he does.

 Sometimes we don't even think about all the good things that God gives us.
-It is easy to forget just like the nine men in our story.
-Sometimes we don't even realize everything that God has given us or how important they are until something happens.
+It is easy to forget, just like the nine men in our story.
+Sometimes we don't even realize everything that God has given us or how important his blessings are until something happens.
 For example, we don't realize how important it is to have a healthy body until we get sick.
 We should thank God for keeping us healthy.

 There is always something we can thank Jesus for.
-They Bible tells us to give thanks in all circumstances.
+The Bible tells us to give thanks in all circumstances.
 That means that we should not only thank him for the good things, but also the bad.
-Remember God makes everything turn out for the good for those who love him.
+Remember, God makes everything turn out for the good for those who love him.

 (Pick ten children to act out the story while you read the following poem.
 Line them up in a row.
 Have them hold the sad face side of their puppets in front of them.)